Fentanyl Overdose: Prevention And Response

 Naloxone Training

-Anyone who is concerned about facing a possible opioid overdose should keep a naloxone toolkit on hand at all times.
+Anyone concerned about facing a possible opioid overdose should keep a naloxone toolkit on hand at all times.

 Learn CPR

-Knowing CPR can save lives in a number of situations, not just in terms of opioid-involved overdose deaths.
+Knowing CPR can save lives in many situations, not just in terms of opioid-involved overdose deaths.

 Responding To An Ongoing Overdose